 This is a Jewish-Arab demonstration against occupation

-The demonstrators are seen standing in the snow which fell that day in Jerusalem: in the background there is a huge candalabra, the symbol of the State of Israel, which decorates the square opposite Parliament building.
+The demonstrators are seen standing in the snow which fell that day in Jerusalem: in the background there is a huge candelabra, the symbol of the State of Israel, which decorates the square opposite Parliament building.
 Another photograph shows the delegation at the gate of the Church of the Holy Sepulchre.)

-[Next report in Israca bulletin: the German-Israeli Reactionary Alliance]
+[Next report in Israca Bulletin: The German-Israeli Reactionary Alliance]